Sleep Apnea & Snoring

 What Is Sleep Apnea?

-Sleep is a restorative process that allows your body and your mind to rest and repair.
+Sleep is a restorative time that allows your body and your mind to rest and repair.
 As you sleep, you go through two different cycles, which repeat multiple times.
 Going through these cycles is essential for ensuring that you wake up feeling rested and refreshed.
-Sleep apnea is a condition that affects your sleep.
+Sleep apnea is a condition that affects your sleep patterns.
 When you have sleep apnea, your breathing stops for several seconds, called an apneic event, several times during the course of the night.
 In some cases, your breathing may stop for as long as 90 seconds.
 The severity ranges from mild, where you have 5 to 14 apneic events per sleeping hour, to severe, where you have over 30 apneic events per hour.

 Other Symptoms of Sleep Apnea